JohnLocke117/To-Do-List-with-Django/README.md

 # To-Do-List-with-Django

-A To-Do List App made with Django with full USer Login, Registration Functionality.
+A To-Do List App made with Django with full User Login, Registration Functionality.
 Notes can be Added, Updated, Completed and Deleted.